 A 2013 investigation by the New York Attorney General identified multiple instances of businesses writing positive reviews about their own products, or hiring other companies to write fake positive reviews for them.
 Investigators posed as the owners of a yogurt shop that had been the subject of deceptive negative online reviews.
 They approached several companies described as “reputation-enhancement firms” to see if they could help improve their online profile.
 These firms allegedly offered fake reviews, starting at $1 each, written by people in eastern Europe, the Philippines, and Bangladesh, or they offered gift certificates and other incentives to their clients’ customers to get them to write positive reviews.

 Other companies identified in the investigation produced fake reviews in-house by requiring employees to post positive information online.
 In all, the Attorney General settled claims against 19 companies and collected a total of $350,000 in fines.

 An investigation by the Federal Trade Commission (FTC) in 2010 into Reverb Communications, a public relations firm for the video game industry, resulted in charges that the company posted positive reviews to the iTunes store without disclosing its financial relationship to the game companies.
 The reviews appeared to have been written by ordinary users, but they were allegedly the work of Reverb employees.
 The company and the FTC entered into a settlement agreement, in which the company did not pay a penalty but removed all comments from iTunes and other sites and agreed to refrain from similar future conduct.

 If you or your business has a contract dispute or other legal matter, you should consult with a skilled business and commercial lawyer.
-James G. Schwartz has represented businesses in the Bay Area for the past 38 years.
-To schedule a free and confidential consultation to see how we can help you, please contact us today online or at (925) 463-1073.
+Cirrus Law PC has represented businesses in the Bay Area for the past 38 years.
+To schedule an initial confidential consultation to see how we can help you, please contact us today online or at (925) 463-1073.

 More Blog Posts: